eugbyte/temporal_project/README.md

 # Temporal project
-Project to explore Temporal API.
+Project to explore Temporal API with Encore.dev framework.

 RESTFUL service to trigger temporal workflows w.r.t to Bills.
 Ability to start workflow to increase invoice, and await confirmation signal.